abudaan/vega-multi-view/README.md

 renderer: canvas

 # Whether or not to call the run() method of a view after is has been
 # added to the DOM.
-Defaults to true and can be overridden by the view
+Defaults to true and will be overridden by the
-# specific runtime configuration
+# view specific runtime configuration.
 run: true

+# Whether or not to call the hover() method of the view after it has
+# been added to the page.
+Defaults to false and will be overridden by
+# the view specific runtime configuration.
+hover: false

 # Array or a single spec, can be a uri of JSON or YAML file, a
-# javascript object or a JSON string
+# javascript object or a JSON string.
 specs: [{...}, ../specs/spec1.yaml, ../specs/spec2.vg.json]

 # Array or a single runtime configuration, can be a uri of JSON or